 - Avoid alcohol.
 You may think it relaxes you but it negatively impacts on your sleep.
 Passing out is not the same as going to sleep.

 - Don’t fall asleep in front of the T.V.
 Stay awake until it’s time to go to bed.
 If you take a nap during the day, make sure you do it before 3 pm otherwise you will affect your ability to sleep at night.

 - Keep your bedroom cool.
-That and having a warm shower or bath will help your core body temperature to cool down, something it needs to do to help you get off to sleep (ever woken in the night with one foot out of the covers?
-Your body is trying to cool down!)
+That, and having a warm shower or bath will help your core body temperature to cool down.
+This is something it needs to do to help you get off to sleep.
+Ever woken in the night with one foot out of the covers?
+Your body is trying to cool down!

-- Look at this!
-I know, I said there were 9, if you need some help drifting off I have a sleep meditation available here.
-You know how most people don’t like the sound of their own voice?
-Well even I can go to sleep with this one! https://www.helenleathers.com/sleep/
+10. Look at this!
+I know, I said there were 9 tips, but… If you need some help drifting off I have a sleep meditation available here.

 They’re Simple Tips, But Not Necessarily Easy to Implement